alexeyp0708/php_tools_sucker/README.md

 ﻿# Sucker

 For unit testing.
-The sucker for classes and objects to call private methods.
+Sucker to classes and objects for accessing private methods and properties.

 The component provides access to private properties of an object / class.